TanVD/kosogor/kosogor/README.md

 The default configuration of Kosogor plugin on apply will:
 * Apply `idea` plugin if not applied.
 The default configuration will add to `excluded` most of the build and tmp dirs, gradle utility files and so on.
-Also, will be enabled download of javadocs, sources for dependencies and inheritance of output dirs
+Also, will be enabled a download of javadocs, sources for dependencies and inheritance of output dirs
 * Setup `wrapper` version to `5.2.1` (the latest stable on the date of release).
 * Setup global build dir for projects (each project will be built below own project dir inside of global).
-This behavior is similar to IntelliJ IDEA behavior with flag `inheritOutputDirs`.
+This behavior is similar to IntelliJ IDEA behavior with a flag `inheritOutputDirs`.
 Also, `clean` tasks in projects will be updated (or created if not existed) to remove build dirs created.

 ### Jar publishing

-Kosogor includes facade to a collection of publishing tasks implemented by `Jar`, `maven-publish`, `com.jfrog.artifactory`, `com.jfrog.bintray` APIs.
+Kosogor includes a facade to a collection of publishing tasks implemented by `Jar`, `maven-publish`, `com.jfrog.artifactory`, `com.jfrog.bintray` APIs.

 The facade is quite simple.
 You just use `publishJar` lambda and passes to it in a declarative Kotlin-DSL format configuration you need: